 However, chatbots can be considered an evolution of the traditional self-service/help and chat channels, which IT service desks have – in the main – failed to deliver successfully.
 Plus, they’re heavily reliant on service, operations, and customer-related knowledge; and will struggle without it.
 So, how will chatbot adoption probably fare?
 I live in hope that things will be different this time, IT support and project delivery pros learning from past mistakes.
 Importantly:

 Not rushing into chatbot adoption without first learning from, and ideally correcting, local self-service and chat mistakes.

-If you want to find out more about how to avoid the repeat issues of IT support technology implementations along with other ways to better demonstrate the value of your IT service desk, then there’s more information in this on-demand webinar.
+If you want to find out more about how to avoid the repeat issues of IT support capabilities and technology implementations along with other ways to better demonstrate the value of your IT service desk, then there’s more information in this on-demand webinar.

 Principal Analyst and Content Director at the ITSM-focused industry analyst firm ITSM.tools.
 Also an independent IT and IT service management marketing content creator, and a frequent blogger, writer, and presenter on the challenges and opportunities for IT service management professionals.

 Previously held positions in IT research and analysis (at IT industry analyst firms Ovum and Forrester and the UK Post Office), IT service management consultancy, enterprise IT service desk and IT service management, IT asset management, innovation and creativity facilitation, project management, finance consultancy, internal audit, and product marketing for a SaaS IT service management technology vendor.